-Wawa Preserve is owned by Natural Lands Trust and operated in partnership with Middletown Township.
+Wawa Preserve is cared for by Natural Lands and operated in partnership with Middletown Township.
 Parts of the property were once used to graze cattle for the Wawa Dairy.
 Visitors can enjoy trails that traverse a variety of habitats, including dense woodlands along Rocky Run Creek and sunny meadows filled with milkweed, goldenrod, and little bluestem.

 2/10 mile northwest of Route 1 (Baltimore Pike) on Valley Road

 More than a century ago, George Wood purchased 1,000 acres of land in the sleepy town of Wawa, Delaware County.
 The fertile pastures were an ideal place to graze his herd of Guernsey cows, and the location allowed for delivery of fresh, raw milk to homes throughout the Philadelphia region.
 Thus, Wawa Dairy was founded.